HermesGermany/galapagos/docs/galapagos_user_guide.md

    <p>
    <img alt="Topic Administrator" src="./galapagos_user_guide_images/AOR.png" style="width: 600px;height: auto">
    </p>

-   After an administrator has checked and approved your request, you will recieve your approval via e-mail.
+After an administrator has checked and approved your request, you will receive your approval via e-mail.
 Then you can use the extended functions of Galapagos for this application.

 ## Generate client certificate

 In order to connect to the kafka cluster and to be able to store application rights, it is necessary to have a client certificate issued.
 Without a certificate for an application, you cannot create topics for this application via Galapagos.
-To generate a client certificate, go to "My Applications" and click on "Create Certificate now" for one of your application on the environment for which you want to get a client certificate:
+Please note that since Galapagos 2.1.0 generating a certificate is not the only option to connect to your kafka cluster.
+You can also use API Keys for this.
+For more information please have a look at [Confluent Cloud Support](#Confluent Cloud Support).
+To generate a client certificate, go to "My Applications" and click on "Create Certificate now" for one of your application on the environment for which you want to get a client
+certificate:

    <p>
    <img alt="Certificate" src="./galapagos_user_guide_images/client-cert.png" style="width: 600px;height: auto">